 What do you use to strip varnish off the chest and what would you to put back on the chest?

 If you visit a store that sells paint products, you will find products to use.
 You may find booklets or books that will help you.
-You could search on Youtube for information as well.
-There are directions to just about everything on there.
-You could also visit the library for books on furniture refinishing to help you.

 2 gallons of varnish stripper or the kind to remove paint it's gummy like not like water.
 You can tell which one is which when you pick it up and give it a gentle shake; one sounds more sloshy than the other.